-- Alcohol use is responsible for over 3,900 deaths annually among youth under age 21 in the United States, shortening their lives by an average of 56.7 years. - Health and social impacts that directly affect the underage person who drinks include the risk of death caused by motor vehicle traffic crash injuries, suicide, homicide, alcohol and drug overdoses, and other unintentional injuries. - Additional risks related to underage drinking include altered brain development, engagement in risky sexual behavior, and involvement with the legal system. - Social costs related to underage drinking include risks to other drivers and passengers and interpersonal violence. - Youth alcohol consumption is associated with higher risk of cancer later in life, including highgrade prostate cancer for men and breast cancer for women.
+- Each year there are approximately 4,000 alcohol-related deaths among people younger than age 21 from underage drinking or excessive alcohol use by others, translating to an average of 54 years of potential life lost per death. - In 2010, almost \$24.3 billion (about 10 percent) of the total \$249 billion economic cost of excessive alcohol consumption was related to underage drinking. - Health and social impacts that directly affect the underage person who drinks include the risk of death due to motor vehicle traffic crash injuries, suicide, homicide, alcohol and drug overdoses, and other unintentional injuries. - Additional risks related to underage drinking include altered brain development, engagement in risky sexual behavior, and involvement with the legal system. - Social costs related to underage drinking include risks to other drivers and passengers and interpersonal violence. - Youth alcohol consumption is associated with higher risk of cancer later in life, including highgrade prostate cancer for men and breast cancer for women.